Informfully/Platform/README.md

 ### Run the Code

-Once everything is downloaded, all you need to do is run the back end and connect it with the front end.
+Once everything is downloaded, simply run the back end and connect it to the front end.
 You can then start the server with:

 ```bash
 # To run the server on port 3008